satellite-image-deep-learning/techniques/README.md

 # State of the art engineering
 * Compute and data storage are moving to the cloud.
 Read how [Planet](https://cloud.google.com/customers/planet) and [Airbus](https://cloud.google.com/customers/airbus) use the cloud
-* Google Earth Engine and Microsoft Planetary Computer are democratising access to massive compute platforms
+* Google Earth Engine and Microsoft Planetary Computer are democratising access to 'planetary scale' compute platforms
+* Google Colab and others are prodiving free acces to GPU compute to enable training deep learning models
 * No-code platforms and auto-ml are making ML techniques more accessible than ever
 * Custom hardware is being developed for rapid training and inferencing with deep learning models, both in the datacenter and at the edge
 * Supervised ML methods typically require large annotated datasets, but approaches such as self-supervised and active learning are offering alternatives pathways